johnsulf/project-exam-1-johnsulf/README.md

 ### Running

-The project does'nt require anything special to run.
+The project doesn't require anything special to run.

 ## Contributing